banumariwan/14-ReactRouter-Multi-Page/README.md

-# Day 4: Emoji Mood Tracker 🎭
+# Poject 5: Emoji Mood Tracker 🎭

 ## 🚀 Project Overview
 An interactive mood tracking application built with React that demonstrates advanced event handling and multiple useState hooks.
 Click emojis to track your daily moods with visual feedback.